mmtran0210/csce311_codingproject/proj2/README.md

 - **Multi-threaded Performance**: When using multiple threads, I observed some discrepancies in the output.
 This indicates potential issues with thread synchronization or the ordering of operations.

+### Performance Categorization

+The performance can be categorized based on the number of threads used:
+- **Single-threaded**: Excellent correctness with a baseline for performance comparison.
+- **Multi-threaded (2-4 threads)**: Good performance with occasional synchronization issues.
+- **Multi-threaded (5+ threads)**: Performance improvements plateau, indicating the need for further optimization.

 ### Error Analysis

 To address the errors in multi-threaded performance, we: